wodby/docs/docs/stacks/matomo/index.md

 This changelog is for Matomo stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/matomo/releases).

+### 0.7.0

+Matomo updated to 3.9.1 and rebuilt against the latest PHP image

 ### 0.6.1

-Matomo updated to 3.8.1 and rebased to the latest PHP image
+Matomo updated to 3.8.1 and rebuilt against the latest PHP image

 ### 0.6.0

-- Matomo updated to 3.8.0 and rebased to the latest PHP image
+- Matomo updated to 3.8.0 and rebuilt against the latest PHP image
 - We now fix permissions for `config/config.ini.php` so you can customize settings from SSH container
 - GeoIP 2 database now included, see [how enable geolocation](#geolocation)